 Plagiarism and Cheating: Students are expected to do their own work on all projects, quizzes, assignments, and essays.
 It is your responsibility to establish authorship of the work that you turn in.
-You should keep all prewriting and notes, annotated sources, outlines, versions of drafts, and any other materials related to the assignment.
-Upon request, you must produce this prewriting work.
-Inability to produce your research, annotations, and other prewriting will be considered evidence that you did not comply with the guidelines of the assignment.
+You should keep all prewriting and notes, annotated sources, outlines, versions of drafts, and any other materials related to the essay.
+If requested, you must produce this work.
+Inability to produce your annotations, research, and other prewriting will be considered evidence that you did not comply with the guidelines of the assignment.